Published on 18 October 2022

 Now, Jason is hoping his latest project – ‘The Plastic Pandemic’ – will educate children about the impact plastic waste is having on our oceans and what can be done to help tackle the problem.

-The interactive website will be exhibited as part of the University’s annual MA Art and Design Degree Shows, the first two of which open to the public this Saturday (September 24) at both the Priestman Building on City Campus and National Glass Centre at St Peter’s.
+The interactive website is being exhibited as part of the University’s annual MA Art and Design Degree Shows, the first two of which opened to the public on September 24 at both the Priestman Building on City Campus and National Glass Centre at St Peter’s.

-Jason, whose project will be displayed at Priestman from October 18-31, said: “We were challenged with the task of how our designs can make a difference to society, so I started thinking of current hot topic issues and I immediately thought of the environment.
+Jason, whose project is being displayed at Priestman from today (October 18) until October 31, said: “We were challenged with the task of how our designs can make a difference to society, so I started thinking of current hot topic issues and I immediately thought of the environment.

 “Because I come from a city right by the ocean and ended up moving to a city located right next to the sea, I can see first-hand the threat plastic poses to the environment and knew this was the direction I wanted to take my project.